Nursing Registered Nurse Program

 The program prepares you to:

-- Graduate with an Associate in Arts in Nursing,
+- Graduate with an Associate in Science in Nursing (see program of study),

 - Be qualified to take the National Licensing Examination (NCLEX-RN) and upon passing, become a registered nurse,

-- Continue your educational pursuit for a Bachelors of Science in Nursing (BSN – CSUEB or Roadmap ADN-BSN ) and
+- Continue your educational pursuit for a Bachelors of Science in Nursing (BSN – CSUEB)

 - Work within a variety of healthcare settings.